suih/peeringdb-py/README.md

 A [PeeringDB](https://beta.peeringdb.com/docs/) 2.0 API client Python library.
 Making use of the new [REST API](https://beta.peeringdb.com/docs/api_specs/).

-## Caching

-This library can optionally use Redis to improve the performance of your application, responses from the PeeringDB API by default are cached for 15 minutes.

 ## Installation

 To install peeringdb-py, simply: